· · ·

 2. Go island-hopping in Honda Bay

-Located 15 minutes’ drive from the city (it bears repeating), Honda Bay is good for a day of island hopping.
+Located a 15-minute drive from the city (it bears repeating), Honda Bay is good for one day of island hopping.

-Its island-hopping area is smaller than in El Nido and Coron, but the tours are usually less busy.
+Its island-hopping area is smaller than in El Nido and Coron, but the tours are usually less crowded.

-The islands around Honda bay include Snake Island (a popular sandbar) and the Starfish and Cowrie islands (known for their starfish populations).
-They have white-sand beaches.
+The islands around Honda Bay include Snake Island (a popular sandbar) and the Starfish and Cowrie islands (known for their starfish populations).

 Pambato Reef is also popular for snorkelling.

-Check the availability for island-hopping at Honda Bay or a private Honda Bay tour.
+Check availability for island-hopping at Honda Bay or a private Honda Bay tour.

 Powered by GetYourGuide